 Encouraging all road users to help keep cyclists safe on our roads.

 CyclistsWe need to remind motorists to keep a safe distance when overtaking cyclists on urban and rural roads.
-They should give a 1 metre clearance when overtaking a cyclist in speed zones that are 50 km/h or under, and 1.5 metres in speed zones over 50 km/h.
+They should give at least a 1 metre clearance when overtaking a cyclist in speed zones that are 50 km/h or under, and at least 1.5 metres in speed zones over 50 km/h.

 Our TV campaign is an adaptation of an advert from the Transport Accident Commission (TAC) in the state of Victoria, Australia.

 Drivers must not try to squeeze past a cyclist if there is oncoming traffic or if they can’t see the road ahead to be clear.

 Drivers, should always give cyclists enough space to pedal safe.C

 Number of cyclists killed or seriously injured, 2017-2020

 Note: figures for 2018 – 2020 are provisional and subject to change.

 The in-depth review of figures for 2016 in the Cyclist Injury Trends 2006- 2018 report shows;